Table of Contents

 - Course and Prognosis for Pyruvate Kinase Deficiency

-Pyruvate Kinase Deficiency is an inherited metabolic disorder of the enzyme “pyruvate kinase” that causes enzyme-deficient hemolytic anemia by affecting the survival of red blood cells.
+Pyruvate kinase deficiency is an inherited metabolic disorder of the enzyme “pyruvate kinase” that causes enzyme-deficient hemolytic anemia by affecting the survival of red blood cells.
 Inheritance is mainly via autosomal recessive pattern, but autosomal dominant patterns have also been seen.

 Epidemiology of Pyruvate Kinase Deficiency

 Pyruvate kinase deficiency has a worldwide distribution, although it is more prevalent in Northern Europe, Japan and China.
 The global incidence is around five cases per population of one million.
 In the United States, the incidence is 1 in 20 000, and most cases are identified via prenatal genetic screening.
+The estimated prevalence of the disease is 51 per million population.
+The frequency of the disease is higher among the Pennsylvania Amish and Romani communities.

 The disease mainly affects children but may also be evident in adolescents and adults.
 Diagnosis is mostly conducted during childhood after the child suffers symptomatic anemia.
 Neonatal and intrauterine occurrences are associated with severe disease and high mortality rates.